SimCMinMax/AutoSimC/README.md

 ## How does it work ?
-You must have python (>3.6.1) installed on you computer for this to work.
+You must have python (>=3.4) installed on you computer for this to work.
 - Check your environment-variables (python.exe should be in "path").
 If not, edit absolute path into launch.bat
 - Download the project and extract it.
 - Open input.txt and enter parameters depending on your character (see below for more informations).
 Save and close.
-- Edit settings.py to set simc path
+- Either install 7zip for AutoDownload of simc, or edit settings.py to disable auto download and set simc path
 - Edit settings.py for additional parameters (e.g. #legendaries, iterations, threads, fightstyle etc.)
-- If you don't have 7zip, don't forget to disable auto download in settings.py
-- Launch launch.bat (see below for more parameters)
+- Launch launch.bat (see below for more parameters) or call main.py directly
-- The .simc file is generated and ready to be used with Simc.
-- If you are using Simc GUI, open the .simc file with notepad and copy/paste the text in simc
-- You can use the -sim-option to simulate it without using the Simcraft-Gui
+- You can use the -sim option to simulate directly with AutoSimC.
+Or you can feed to generated output .simc file into SimulationCraft yourself.
 - You can also follow this how-to set it up [https://goo.gl/5d7BAM]

-## Input.txt
-[This might not work fully with the current [-sim]-option]

-You have to fill variables as it is on SimulationCraft.

-If you want to add rotations, stance or others advanced SimulationCraft feature, add them with the "other=" field :
-Example :

-    other=initial_chi=4 for Monks
-You MUST add "\n" between each lines to make a line break.
-Example :

-    other=initial_chi=4\nactions+=/stance,choose=fierce_tiger

-For the gear part, simply copy the gear part of the SimulationCraft addon.
-If you want to test different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ")
-Example :

-    neck=,id=130234,enchant_id=5890,bonus_id=1762/689/600/670,gem_id=130220|,id=134529,enchant_id=5890,bonus_id=3413/1808/1507/3336,gem_id=130220

-To specify Tier/Legendary set and item names, use the following syntax:

-    neck=T21--chain_of_the_unmaker,id=152283,enchant_id=5890

-You can also use SimPermut to generate the string directly with the gear you have equipped and in your bag (See below).

-Talent permutation: Just replace the talent row your want to permutate (talents 1, 2 and 3) with a 0 in your talent= string

 ## Launch.bat
 usage :